 DISRUPTUS - Pat Barrett and Massimo Giuntoli 2020

 Those who have seen the carnival prevented or disturbed by the ongoing psychoviral events will have one more reason to enjoy - at least virtually - the amazing festival of colors and sounds organized by Massimo Giuntoli on the images of Pat Barrett: Disruptus, the most recent chapter in a series in progress of musical projects dedicated by Nostro to photography and visual arts.
-Hibou-Anemone-Bear.com

 Those who have seen the carnival prevented or disturbed by the ongoing psychoviral events will have one more reason to enjoy - at least virtually - the amazing festival of colors and sounds organized by Massimo Giuntoli on the images of Pat Barrett: Disruptus, the most recent chapter in a series in progress of musical projects dedicated by Nostro to photography and visual arts.
-Hibou-Anemone-Bear.com

-Salon: Portland2016 Biennial The Studio Visits
+Salon: Portland 2016 Biennial The Studio Visits

 In addition to the 34 artists, the Biennial's Curator, Michelle Grabner selected for the Biennial, the 71 artists who also received studio visits have been invited to participate in Salon: Portland2016 Biennial, The Studio Visits, a curatorial index that celebrates the broad spectrum of art-making in Oregon.